Cerebral Palsy Claims

 • Assistive technology

-However, these can be very expensive over the course of a child's life, and families struggle to afford them without financial help.
+However, these can be very expensive over the course of a child's life, and families may struggle to afford them without financial assistance.
 This is where medical negligence claims can help.
-Families who claim compensation can use these funds to cover the cost of everything that enables a person to lead as fulfilling a life as possible, in spite of their avoidable disabilities.
+Families who claim compensation can use these funds to cover the cost of everything that enables a child to lead as fulfilling a life as possible, and adapt to their disabilities.

-The child's lifelong care, therapy and accommodation needs, together with their earning potential had they not suffered the cerebral palsy negligence, determine the value of their claim.
+The child's lifelong care, therapy and accommodation needs, together with any earning potential they lost having suffered the cerebral palsy negligence, determine the value of their claim.
 A team of experts, including medical professionals, care experts and various therapists, is instructed to assess the child and what they need to improve their quality of life.

-For a family that has been left devastated by their child's avoidable and significant injury, and consumed with worries about how they fund their specialist care, there is a significant sense of relief when their case settles.
+For families that have been impacted by their child's avoidable and significant injury, who may be worried about how to fund the specialist care their child may need, there will be a significant sense of relief when their case is settled.
 This is why it is important to speak to specialist cerebral palsy solicitors who can help you to achieve the best possible outcome.

 We explore why specialist accommodation is necessary for people living with cerebral palsy to help them better cope with the condition.
 Read more here about the difference it can make to lives.